ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

 # The Benefit of Type Hints When Writing Tests

-Type annotations generate a lot of pushback in the world of Python.
+Type hints generate a lot of pushback in the world of Python.
 But when paired with an IDE like PyCharm, they help you "fail faster."

 What does "fail faster" mean?